-Sparty is expected to: Student Name anding on all courses (minimum grade-point average of 3.0) taken proved by the Guidance Committee and as defined in the ir primary major and ESPP.
-Complete the required minir 999). mum number of 24 credits of Doctoral Dissertation Research Plan and present your resear rch in one colloquium to ESPP faculty and peers.
-Regularly attend community -building activities with ESPP students from different disciplines. , , OTHER EXPECTATIONS (of P rimary Department): • , , If your prima ry major has any other expectations, you here.
+Sparty is expected to: Student Name under a program of study appro Graduate Handbooks for their p ding on all courses (minimum grade-point average of 3.0) taker oved by the Guidance Committee and as defined in the orimary major and ESPP. m number of 24 credits of Doctoral Dissertation Research (999).
+Plan and present your research in one colloquium to ESPP faculty and peers.
+Regularly attend community-bu uilding activities with ESPP students from different disciplines.
+OTHER EXPECTATIONS (of Prim nary Department): major has any other expectations, you nere.
 Otherwise, you can leave this blank.
-Leave these dates blank.
-The dates Date Finalized: will be filled in once your dual major will be filled in once your dual major request is approved and if you need Date Finalized: Date Revised (if needed): will be filled in once your dual major will be filled in once your dual major request is approved and if you need
+Date Finalized: Leave these dates blank.
+The dates will be filled in once your dual major request is approved and if you need Date Revised (if needed): to submit a revision.